webdados/Shop-as-Client/readme.txt

 = 2.4 - 2023-07-25 =
 * [PRO add-on](https://ptwooplugins.com/product/shop-as-client-for-woocommerce-pro-add-on/?utm_source=wordpress.org&utm_medium=link&utm_campaign=shopasclient_woocommerce_plugin): New autocomplete option to try to find users by registration first name, last name, and email if not found by WooCommerce meta.
-* [PRO add-on](https://ptwooplugins.com/product/shop-as-client-for-woocommerce-pro-add-on/?utm_source=wordpress.org&utm_medium=link&utm_campaign=shopasclient_woocommerce_plugin): Fix a bug where the autocomplete would not be activated if the "Shop as client field default" option is set no "No"
+* [PRO add-on](https://ptwooplugins.com/product/shop-as-client-for-woocommerce-pro-add-on/?utm_source=wordpress.org&utm_medium=link&utm_campaign=shopasclient_woocommerce_plugin): Fix a bug where the autocomplete would not be activated if the “Shop as client field default” option is set no “No”
 * Tested with WordPress 6.3-RC1-56289 and WooCommerce 8.0.0-beta.1

 = 2.3.1 - 2023-07-14 =
 * Fix updater for PRO add-on users

 = 2.3 - 2023-07-14 =
-* Information about the lack of information on the "Order Received" / "Thank You" page on WooCommerce 7.8.1 and above
+* Warning about the lack of information on the “Order Received” / “Thank You” page on WooCommerce 7.8.1 and above
-* [PRO add-on](https://ptwooplugins.com/product/shop-as-client-for-woocommerce-pro-add-on/?utm_source=wordpress.org&utm_medium=link&utm_campaign=shopasclient_woocommerce_plugin): Show the "Order Received" / "Thank You" page on WooCommerce 7.8.1 and above
+* [PRO add-on](https://ptwooplugins.com/product/shop-as-client-for-woocommerce-pro-add-on/?utm_source=wordpress.org&utm_medium=link&utm_campaign=shopasclient_woocommerce_plugin): Show the “Order Received” / “Thank You” page on WooCommerce 7.8.1 and above
 * Remove the InvoiceXpress banner and add the [Simple Order Approval for WooCommerce](https://ptwooplugins.com/product/simple-woocommerce-order-approval/) one
 * Fix jQuery deprecation notice

 = 2.2 - 2023-07-07 =
-* [PRO add-on](https://ptwooplugins.com/product/shop-as-client-for-woocommerce-pro-add-on/?utm_source=wordpress.org&utm_medium=link&utm_campaign=shopasclient_woocommerce_plugin): Exclude some 3rd party plugin fields from being cleared from the checkout when the "Clear checkout fields" option is set to "Yes", and a new `shop_as_client_empty_checkout_field_exclusions` filter to allow developers to add more fields to the exclusions
+* [PRO add-on](https://ptwooplugins.com/product/shop-as-client-for-woocommerce-pro-add-on/?utm_source=wordpress.org&utm_medium=link&utm_campaign=shopasclient_woocommerce_plugin): Exclude some 3rd party plugin fields from being cleared from the checkout when the “Clear checkout fields” option is set to “Yes”, and a new `shop_as_client_empty_checkout_field_exclusions` filter to allow developers to add more fields to the exclusions
 * Tested with WooCommerce 7.9.0-rc.3

 = 2.1 - 2023-05-13 =